 - A bell crank lever is connected to the sleeve and the other end of it also will be connected to throttle valve located in the fuel supply passage.

-- As the engine working these balls also revolving around the spindle at a certain speed and maintained at a mean position radially with the speed of the engine due to the centrifugal force.
+- As the engine working, these balls also revolving around the spindle at a certain speed and maintained at a mean position radially with the speed of the engine due to the centrifugal force.

 - Whenever there is a decrease in the engine speed due to the load, then the speed of the balls also changes and due to the less centrifugal force outwards, the balls revolve bit lower their means radial position.

 - Then the sleeve connected by the links will automatically move downwards on the spindle, the bell crank lever opens the throttle valve to pass the more amount of fuel.
+So that the engine speed will be increased to its mean speed.

 The Inertia governer is much more sensitive than the Centrifugal Governor.
 But the balancing of the revolving parts of the inertia governor is complicated.
 So that is why the centrifugal governors are most widely used due to their easy principle.